QUESTIONS ABOUT COVID-19 IN ICELAND

 The Icelandic government has imposed a variety of social restrictions since Covid-19 was first detected in Iceland in late February, 2020.

-These restrictions have been adjusted based on the state of the pandemic at any given time and are expected to be fully lifted at the end of June.
+These restrictions have been adjusted based on the state of the pandemic at any given time and are expected to be fully lifted during the second half of June, when authorities expect 80% of the Icelandic population have received at least one dose of Covid-19 vaccine.

-Vaccinations against Covid-19 began in Iceland began on December 28th and are expected to be completed in July, 2021.
+Vaccinations began in Iceland on December 28th and are expected to be completed by July, 2021.

 Vaccinations are free and optional, although surveys indicate that 90% of the population are in favor of being vaccinated.
 Authorities plan to vaccinate at least 75% of the population born 2005 or earlier.